-Cancellation of Debt 1099-C is a common form that taxpayers are receiving in the mail these days.
-This is because you either lost your house in a foreclosure, declared bankruptcy, did a loan modification or were not able to make payments on your car.
+Cancellation of Debt 1099-C is a common form taxpayers receive in the mail these days.
+This is because you either lost your house in foreclosure, declared bankruptcy, did a loan modification, or could not make payments on your car.

-Whatever the case, it is crucial that you understand that it is very important for you to correctly report Cancellation of Debt income.
-I say income because that’s exactly how IRS looks at it whether you like it or not.
+Whatever the case, it is crucial that you understand that it is very important for you to correctly report the Cancellation of Debt income.
+I say income because that’s exactly how IRS looks at it, whether you like it or not.

-I previously posted what constitutes Taxable and Non-Taxable Income and in passing, I would like to mention, without sounding like a tax geek, Section 61(a) of Internal Revenue Code includes ‘Income from discharge of indebtedness’ as gross income.
+I previously posted what constitutes Taxable and Non-Taxable Income.
+In passing, I would like to mention, without sounding like a tax geek, Section 61(a) of the Internal Revenue Code includes ‘Income from discharge of indebtedness’ as gross income.

 – Student Loan Forgiveness